deltathecreatorr/Quickhull/README.md

 - Computer Vision & Image Processing
 - Machine Learning

-There are many more applications
+There are many more applications for the algorithm in many different fields.